 14. The Palmetto Cafe

 Located in downtown Charleston, The Palmetto Cafe is apart of the Belmond Charleston Place Hotel.
 This laidback Charleston cafe offers a stunning garden style atmosphere with a large windowed indoor cafe and outdoor courtyard dining.
 The Palmetto Cafe offers southern Lowcountry style cuisine, serves breakfast daily, and brunch on Saturdays and Sundays beginning at 8 am.

-Charleston's Best Outdoor Dining Spots for Spring
+Charleston's Best Outdoor Dining Spots